Insect Stings in Children

 - Raised red areas (hives)

 Symptoms can affect the whole body.
 These symptoms may mean your child has a more serious allergic reaction.
 This type of reaction may be life threatening.
+See the treatment section for what to do in such an emergency.
 Symptoms include:

 - Tickling in the throat